thomasclaudiushuber/uno/doc/articles/features/working-with-accessibility.md

 - Use a converter to trim long text.
 While a `TextBlock` might ellipsize long text, the screen reader will read the entire text provided.
 - Avoid creating custom controls when you can use built-in ones.
 If you must, make sure to implement and provide an appropriate `AutomationPeer`.
 - You can disable accessibility focus of native elements using `android:ImportantForAccessibility="No"` and `ios:IsAccessibilityElement="False"`.
+- [iOS] VoiceOver navigates from top-left to bottom-right, irrespective of the view hierarchy.
+It skips over off-screen elements to reach a on-screen element like a bottom navigation bar.
+You can avoid this by setting [`shouldGroupAccessibilityChildren`](https://developer.apple.com/documentation/objectivec/nsobject/1615143-shouldgroupaccessibilitychildren) to true on the parent control using an attached properties.

 ## Enabling the screen reader